ORIGINALLY POSTED 12 JANUARY, 2010

 Morris goes on to state, “Each points to an aspect of the truth, and Jesus may well have meant that he would fulfil Scripture in more ways than one.”
 And he is right: each view has to be weighed into our understanding of “fulfillment.”

 Among today’s interpreters of Matthew 5:17-19, Yeshua’s claim to fulfill the Law is primarily divided into two sub-categories: (1) those who believe that Yeshua fulfills the Law by His unique Messianic teachings on and interpretations of the Torah and accomplishing its predicative prophecies; versus (2) those who believe that Yeshua only fulfills the Law by accomplishing its Messianic prophecies.
-Considering the importance of Matthew 5:17-19 to the validity of the Torah for Believers today, the chart below has been compiled to give you a good idea about where various theologians and commentators stand:
+Considering the importance of Matthew 5:17-19 to the validity of the Torah for Believers today, the following chart has been compiled to give you a good idea about where various theologians and commentators stand:

 CONCERNS YESHUA’S TEACHINGS ON THE TORAH, and HIS PROPHETIC ACCOMPLISHMENTS